Hoda Kotb Sheds Tears As She Tells Maria Shriver About A Tender Moment She Shared With Beau Joel Schiffman

 After he said those magic words, Hoda admitted she just sat there, saying nothing.
 He broke into her thoughts and said, “Don’t leave me hanging out here.”

-The two Today hosts then discussed how what a person wants in terms of his or her love life is often different when they are younger then when they are a bit more mature.
-At that point, figuring out what you actually want and need can take quite a bit of personal interspection.
+The two Today hosts then discussed how what a person wants in terms of his or her love life is often different when they are younger than when they are a bit more mature.
+At that point, figuring out what you actually want and need can take quite a bit of personal introspection.

 Maria said writing down the important aspects of the search can unlock the mystery.
 She also made a huge point when Maria said you also have to explore what you are seeking in order to be yourself instead of finding another person “to complete you.”